Tim Wanyonyi

 Wetangula founded the Kenya Paraplegic Organisation.
 He is in the Azimio la Umoja coalition movement that lost in the 2022 general elections.

 Family and background

 Wanyonyi, the seventh-born in his family, was brought up in Mukhweya village, Nalondo, Bungoma County.
 His father, Mzee Dominic Wetang'ula, is a retired teacher and a polygamist.
 They were brought up in abject poverty, a matter that forced Wanyonyi to repeat classes severally as he sacrificed for his other siblings to also achieve education.

-His elder brother, Moses Wetangula, is the current speaker of the National Assembly of Kenya, and party leader of the Forum for the Restoration of Democracy – Kenya.
-His other siblings include Fred Wetangula who is a Nairobi-based businessman, the Late Tony Wetangula, and a younger sister, Emmeryncian Waswa.